 Delaying Clinical Trials

-[Watch Brian McMahon’s released statement regarding the dramatic slowing of myeloma clinical trial activity.]
+[See SparkCures' Brian McMahon’s statement about the dramatic slowing of myeloma clinical trial activity.]

 “We have slowed clinical trial accrual,” said Sascha Tuchman of the University of North Carolina’ Lineberger CCC, “we are now only enrolling patients who need treatment now, and for whom trial participation will not elevate COVID-related risk beyond what a patient would experience from routine clinical care.”

 Dr. Matsui is “putting a hold on starting new clinical trials or enrolling new patients on trials.”
 Dr. Callander’s “cancer center made the difficult decision to essentially halt new clinical trial enrollments except under extreme conditions.”